-"Demand resources can offer reliability services to the CAISO.
-Currently, reliability services offered by demand resources include imbalance energy and non-spinning reserve capacity for use by the CAISO in its real-time operations.
+Some of the ISOs/RTOs currently allow spinning reserve from loads offered by demand resources include imbalance energy and non-spinning reserve capacity for "Demand resources can offer reliability services to the CAISO.
+Currently, reliability services use by the CAISO in its real-time operations.
 In the future, demand resources could potentially be eligible to provide additional ancillary services, such as spinning reserve and regulation, to the CAISO.
-These services are generally considered higher quality in nature, given their inherent response times."
+These services are generally considered higher quality in nature, given their inherent response times.